wazuh/wazuh-documentation/source/installation-guide/installing-elastic-stack/linux/elastic_stack_packages_deb.rst

         # chown -R kibana:kibana /etc/kibana/

-3. Once we have Kibana installed we need to configure it by downloading and editing the file ``/etc/kibana/kibana.yml`` as follow:
+3. Once Kibana is installed, we need to configure it by downloading and editing the file ``/etc/kibana/kibana.yml`` as follows:

   3.1.
 Download the Kibana configuration file from the Wazuh repository: